 The HSAFP was conceived largely to provide educational enrichment for men and women in mid-career, that is, individuals in various occupations who have shown considerable skill in their chosen fields and leadership and are expected to benefit from advanced training.
 Thus candidates who have just completed, or who have not yet completed, a first degree are not selected unless this degree has been pursued concurrently with, or subsequent to, experience in the workplace.
 Fellows usually range in age from 30 to 45 years.

 Fellows submit their applications directly to the Harvard South Africa Fellowship Program at Harvard University.
-A committee of HSAFP alumni, Harvard alumni and the CAS Faculty Chair will interview the short-listed applicants in South Africa.
+A committee of HSAFP alumni, Center staff and the CAS Faculty Director will interview the short-listed applicants in South Africa.
 Successful candidates must then apply to and be admitted at the specific Harvard school where they intend to study.